Electric vehicle novated lease

 With the continuous rollout of fast-charging stations nationwide, accessing electrical power is no hassle.
 And advancements in battery technology means you can drive further.

-Save even more on eligible electric vehicles
+Save even more on eligible electric vehicles with an FBT exemption

 There are many ways EV novated leasing can save on your pre-tax salary in the long run.
-On top of the great tax savings, you’re also able to get other common car costs such as comprehensive car insurance included.
+On top of the great income tax savings, you’re also able to get other common car payments such as comprehensive car insurance included.
 We can even assist with getting you an electric vehicle charger for your home.

 Also, depending on the car, some eligible low emission vehicles may be exempt from paying fringe benefits tax (FBT).
 Our expert team can help you with these factors on top of things such as the luxury car tax threshold.